 On our last morning we walked along the harbor to Ghirardelli Square, named for the chocolate factory that was once located on the site.
 Today there is a Ghirardelli's Ice Cream and Chocolate Shop, which doles out free chocolate samples at the door.
 You can indulge in gooey sundaes or stock up on cable-car-shaped tins filled with treats as souvenirs.
 You can also view a few original machines stirring up vats of chocolate and read the signs about how chocolate is made aloud to your kids, if they'll listen.

 My husband noticed Karissa and I gazing longingly at the darling, pinkety-pink Crown & Crumpet Tea Salon.
-Phil suggested she and I have a mommy-daughter tea while he and Leo grabbed lunch at the diner also located in the square.
-Karissa was served the Nursery Tea, which came with three tea sandwiches (cucumber, PB&J, and egg salad), a scrumptious scone with clotted cream and jam, and four mini sweets as well as hot or cold tea ($14, for children 12 and under).
-I opted for a slice of quiche Lorraine served with a green salad ($12).
+He suggested she and I have a mommy-daughter tea while he and Leo grabbed lunch at the diner also located in the square.
+Karissa was served the Nursery Tea, which came with three tea sandwiches (cucumber, PB&J, and egg salad), a scrumptious scone with clotted cream and jam, and four mini sweets as well as hot or cold tea.
+I opted for a slice of quiche Lorraine served with a green salad.
 Karissa spent the meal fishing the colored heart and star sugar shapes out of the sugar bowl with which to overload her cup of fruity tea.
 It was a lovely, sweet ending to our long weekend away.

 Do you have any tips or questions about visiting San Francisco with kids?
 Let us know in the comments below!